Jodhpur To Jaisalmer Road Trip [A Guide]

 To do so, go to Mandore Gardens for what can be undoubtedly called the town’s glorious past.

-- The Hall of Heroes that showcases beautiful images and statues of Rajput heroes.
+2. The Hall of Heroes showcases beautiful images and statues of Rajput heroes.

-Mandore Gardens remain open daily from 9 am until 10 pm and charge INR 50 or ($ 0.78) per person.
+Mandore Gardens remain open daily from 9 am until 10 pm and charges INR 50 or ($ 0.78) per person.

 Not even 100 km from Jodhpur lies your next pitstop, which is best known as the “Oasis of the Thar Desert.”